Hart Family Fund for Small Towns: Guidelines & Eligibility

 National Trust grants staff can provide helpful guidance for the application process if you have questions.
 If you have specific questions about your project's eligibility, please contact our grants staff.

+The application will become available 6-8 weeks ahead of the deadline.
 Fill out an application for the Hart Family Fund for Small Towns here.
 (Please note: you will be taken to our grants application system where you will need to create a user profile for your organization.
 This is a separate login than your National Trust login.)
 If you have questions, please email us.